epetakov/Tutorial/README.md

-# Video Compression Tutorial
+# Video Compression
 By Eva Petakovic
-This tutorial is about the basic concept of compression as it applies to video
+Summary of purpose and content: This tutorial covers the basic concept of video compression and some associated terminology.
+It's meant to serve as an introduction to these topics and offer jumping-off points for deeper study for college-age students.

-Video streaming websites like YouTube, Netflix and Hulu would not be able to stream high quality, high frame rate videos without using video compression.

-Let's say you're watching a video with a resolution of 1920x1080 pixels, which is 2, 073,600  million pixels per frame, at a rate of 30 frames per second.
-That would amount to 62 million pixels per second.
-If each pixel needs 24 bits, or 3 bytes of information, you're looking at 178 megabytes of data per second.
-Completely uncompressed that would be 51 gigabytes of information for a 5 minute video.
-Even with fast internet
+Imagine watching an online video with a resolution of 1920x1080 pixels.
+With about 2.1 million pixels per frame, 24 bits per pixel, and at a rate of 25 frames per second, a video of this type would require 1.1 gigabits/second.
+Considering that the average broadband internet speed in the US is 18.7 *megabits*/second (mbps) this bitrate is impractical for the vast majority of internet users.

-Fortunately a 5 minute high def YouTube video is not 51 gigabytes.
-It is closer to 72 megabytes including audio.
-That's like 700 times smaller.
-How did they do that?
-That's the magic of video compression, which works by minimizing redundancy in the video data.
-There are all sorts of different ways to compress video, many different containers and codecs.
-The main thing you need to know is that there are 2 ways compress video, spatial and temporal compression, which are called intraframe and interframe compression respectively.
+By reducing redundancy in video data, compression can cut down their file sizes considerably.
+Containers and codecs of many different types are used to compress video, but they use two main methods: spatial and temporal compression, which are called **intraframe** and **interframe** compression respectively.

-Spatial (intraframe) compression is applied only to individual video frames.
-To compress a video frame you can use the same process that's used to compress a still image like a JPEG.
-When a JPEG is created, color information of the image is reduced in a process called chroma subsampling, and then the image is split into sections of 8X8 pixels called macroblocks.
-Other transformations are applied to these macroblocks such as discrete cosign transform, quantizing, and entropy encoding, to further reduce the file size.
-It's easy to see this effect on an image that has been saved with a high amount of compression.
-All those ugly looking squares are known as compression artefacts.
-Some images, like a square of a solid color, can be compressed more than a more complicated photograph because of its simplicity and increased redundancy.
-That's how a JPEG uses spatial compression.
+Spatial (intraframe) compression is applied to individual video frames.
+To compress a video frame you can use the same process used to compress a still image like a JPEG.
+When a JPEG is created, color data in the image is reduced in a process called
+[chroma subsampling](https://en.wikipedia.org/wiki/Chroma_subsampling), and then the image is split into sections of 8X8 pixels called [macroblocks](https://en.wikipedia.org/wiki/Macroblock).
+Other transformations are applied to these macroblocks such as [discrete cosign transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform), [quantizing](https://en.wikipedia.org/wiki/Quantization), and [entropy encoding](https://en.wikipedia.org/wiki/Entropy_encoding) to further reduce the file size.
+Evidence of these macroblocks can be seen as the smudged, blocky-looking squares visible when video has poor playback quality.
+In these cases they are known as [compression artifacts](https://en.wikipedia.org/wiki/Compression_artifact).
+A shape of a solid color can be compressed much more than a more complex image because of its simplicity and therefore increased redundancy.

-For an MPEG, sometimes called a "motion JPEG", things are bit more complicated than lining up many JPEGs one after another to be used as video frames.
-Doing it that way would not allow for interframe or temporal compression.
-Temporal compression works, again, by reducing redundancy.
-If you go through a video frame by frame, you'll notice that many frames are almost completely identical.
-That's redundancy which can be easily be compressed.
-All the parts of a video that don't change over time, like an unmoving background, all that is needed is an instruction for that part of the frame which says "don't change anything".
-Like JPEG, the MPEG standard breaks a video frame into 8x8 pixel macroblocks, and each block receives instructions about what to do with pixels they already have.
-There are instructions for staying exactly the same, moving, rotating, changing color, changing completely or so on.
-Video instructions of this type are called keyframes, and they use about half as much data as an i-frame, which is basically a JPEG.
-There are also B frames which are predictions, or interpolations, between I and P frames.
-B frames use a quarter as much data as an i frame.
-This is easy to see on a video file that has been saved in an extremely low quality setting.
-Again, all the fuzzy squares are called compression artefacts.
+As you move through a video frame by frame, many are almost totally identical which is a redundancy that can be easily compressed.
+All the parts of a video that don't change over time, like an unmoving background, only require an instruction for that part of the frame telling the pixels not to change.
+Like JPEG, the MPEG standard breaks a video frame into 8x8 pixel macroblocks, with each block receiving instructions about what to do with the pixels they currently have.
+There are instructions for staying exactly the same, moving, rotating, changing color, changing completely, and many other types of transformations.
+Called [keyframes](https://en.wikipedia.org/wiki/Key_frame#Video_compression) or intra-frames, these instructions use about half as much data as an I-frame, which can be thought of as a JPEG.
+There are also B frames which are predictions, or interpolations, between I and P frames, which are the predicted resulting frames.
+B frames use a quarter as much data as an I frame because they carry only the information about changes to the image between frames.
+The I, P and B frames are joined together in sequences that reference each other called [GOPs](https://en.wikipedia.org/wiki/Group_of_pictures) or Group of Pictures.
+A typical sequence for a GOP is IBBPBBP, where the initial I frame requires no extra information to decode it, the B and P frames contain motion-compensated difference information relative to frames that have already been decoded.

-Furthermore, sometimes a video file will be corrupted or missing some data.
-When that happens, you get effects caused by things like missing i-frames, which clear away old image to make way for a new one.
-WIthout the i frame, the list of changes in the following B and P frames are applied to the wrong image.
-So now you know why a video sometimes looks weird and blocky.
-Those artefacts are a result of the video compression being either too high or some other error in the coding or transmission of the video data.
+Sometimes a video file will be corrupted or missing some data.
+When that happens, you get effects caused by things like missing I-frames, which clear away old images to make way for new ones.
+Without the I-frame, the list of changes in the following B and P frames are applied to the wrong image.

-All of this can be broken down to one thing: Bitrate.
-The bitrate is the amount of data, or bits, that are being used every second.
-If a video has a low bitrate, it will be low resolution and low quality with lots of compression artefacts.
-If a video has a high bitrate, it will be high quality and high resolution.
-The more bits you have to work with, the better the video will look.
-There's just no getting around that even with the best compression methods.
-Video compression is a balancing act between a good looking video and a small file size.
+All of this can be broken down to one thing: The bitrate.
+Bitrate is the amount of data, or bits, that are being used by the video frames each second.
+If a video has a low bitrate, it will be low resolution and low quality with more compression artifacts.
+With a high bitrate, the video will be high quality and high resolution.
-You can't have both!